magenta-cuda/search-widget-for-types/readme.txt

 6. A Sample Table of Post

 == Changelog ==
+= 1.1 =
+* Add facility for invoking a function after a Backbone.js template has been rendered - usful for attaching event listeners on the rendered elements.

 = 1.0 =
 * The front-end re-written as a single-page web application using a Backbone.js Model-View-Presenter - you can select either classic mode or backbone mode.
 * You can specify your own Underscore.js template to customize the displayed results - see stcfw-search-results-template.php.